disbxys/boardy2/README.md

 # Boardy2
-Boardy2 uses PyQt to port a flask-based image gallery project to a desktop application.
+Boardy2 is a flask-based image gallery app.

-If you are more comfortable running the project through a web browser, go to [here](#how-to-run) for instructions on doing so
+If you are more comfortable running the project through a desktop, go checkout [Boardy3](https://github.com/disbxys/boardy3) for more information.

 ## Dependencies
 ```